basakil/mnmPlayer/README.md

 # mnmPlayer
-A simple and native Mac (OS X) audio player aimed to have minimal resource usage...
+A simple and native Mac (OS X) media player, with a playlist window/table, aimed to have minimal resource usage...
 * There extists a working product (application) but the project is incomplete yet...

-## Planned properties of the product:
+## Completed/Planned properties of the product:

 1. Native media APIs
-    * Uses the new AV*Player APIs.
+    * Uses the new -HW accelerated- AV*Player APIs.
+2. Native UI
+    * All Cocoa.
+3. Playlist management
+    * Drag & drop or cut/copy/paste playlist management
+    * Directory crawling, inspection and selective insertion for directory/mixed drops
+    * .m3u save/load/drop
+    * web url insertion (radio, audio, video, ...)
-2. Minimal CPU usage when active, -almost- none when idle.
+3. Minimal CPU usage when active, -almost- none when idle.
-    * Less than 2% when playing audio, -almost- none when idle.
+    * Less than 2% when playing audio @ a mid-2009 macbook pro, -almost- none when idle.
-3. Minimal memory usage.
+4. Minimal memory usage.
-    * Less than 20MB real memory usage, for now...
+    * Less than 20MB real memory usage when playing audio, for now...
-4. Minimal -distributed- application size
+5. Minimal -distributed- application size
     * Less than 10MB for now, will be significantly less when Apple embeds Swift runtime into MacOS.

 ## Help Wanted!: